TebelloMotuba/Team-Future---NTSOEKHE/README.md

    git clone https://github.com/TebelloMotuba/Team-Future---NTSOEKHE
   ```

+The project folder containing all the files will be created on the directory you have specified.

-4. Add each of the folders to the visual studio code workspace.
-Follow these steps:
+4. **Add each of the folders to the visual studio code workspace.**
+    *Follow these steps:*

-    i) Launch VSC
+    - Launch VSC

-    ii) Click on "File" from the options on the tittle bar.
+    - Click on "File" from the options on the tittle bar.

-    iii) Click on "Add Folder".
+    - Click on "Add Folder".
 A file explorer window will open, allowing you to navigate to the folder you want to add to the workspace.

       Navigate to the project directory and select one of the folders (north, south or central).

-    iv)  Click on "File" again to add the other folder to the workspace.
+    -  Click on "File" again to add the other folder to the workspace.
 Click on "Add Folder to Workspace".
 Select one of the two remaining folders.
          Repeat this for the other remaining folder.
-5. Create virtual environments in VSC for each of the folders.
-Follow these steps:
+6. **Create virtual environments in VSC for each of the folders.**

+   *Follow these steps:*

-   i) On the title bar click on "view", click "Command Palette" on the dropdown options.
+   - On the title bar click on "view", click "Command Palette" on the dropdown options.

-   ii) On the text field that appears type "python: create...".
+   - On the text field that appears type "python: create...".

-   iii) Select "Python: Create environment".
+   - Select "Python: Create environment".

-   iv) You will be asked to select the environment type.
+   - You will be asked to select the environment type.
 Select "Venv creates a '.venv'...".

-   v) Select a folder for which to create a virtual environment.
+   - Select a folder for which to create a virtual environment.

-   vi) You will be asked to select a python installation.
+   - You will be asked to select a python installation.
 Select the latest python version from the list.

-   vii) You will then be asked to select dependencies to install.
+   - You will then be asked to select dependencies to install.
 Click on "requirements.txt" and click "ok".

-   viii) This will install the dependencies for this project such as flask and requests API.
+   - This will install the dependencies for this project such as flask and requests API.

-6. Run each node's Flask application in separate terminals:
+7. **Run each node's Flask application in separate terminals:**

   Navigate to the project directory and execute the following code to run node South:
 ```bash